chaaz/versio/README.md

 contributions while a release is being built.
 -->

-Software goes through a _release process_, where the software is described, assigned a version number, and deployed to sites where it can be executed or distributed.
-This process occurs first when the application is created, and again whenever maintenance or improvements are applied, so a single piece of software can incur many releases over its lifetime.
-Versio can help automate the release process by updating version numbers automatically from [conventional commits](https://www.conventionalcommits.org/), generating a changelog, and managing dependencies between projects.
+Versio can help automate the release process by updating [semver](https://semver.org/) version numbers from [conventional commits](https://www.conventionalcommits.org/), generating a changelog, and managing dependencies between projects.
+This frees developers from having to coordinate among themselves what versions should be assigned.

+Versio can also deliver a machine-readable listing of your projects: where they live, how they're related, what their tags are--this can be used to help construct other parts of your release process: such as when you build, test, publish, and deploy.

+## How It Works

 Many software projects declare their version number in some sort of manifest file.
 Node/NPM projects have a "package.json" file, Rust/Cargo